Gabatrix: the Violet Wave

 “That is the general assumption with us.
 Perhaps the idea with the Kiline is that it is the embodiment of those feelings rather than anything else.
 The race might not actually exist, but the myth will live on forever.”

-“It is interesting to hear another perspective on all this,” Javier commented to her.
+“It’s interesting to hear another perspective on all this,” Javier commented to her.

 “Indeed.
 I don’t normally talk like this to others.
 They normally care more for the latest battle report or the trivial matters of societal living.
 I know, for example, that things out there are just as important as what is going on in the civilization itself.
 Worrying about the latest fashion, for example, has less value than another civilization or natural event that could eliminate society’s norms with simple ease.
 Unfortunately, our clan and the Itreans, in general, are too culturally introverted.
-Formed over the hundreds of thousands of years, even with the ability to fold space, the Itreans are guilty of ignoring the surrounding galactic environment until it is too late.”
+Formed over the hundreds of thousands of years of near isolationism, even with the ability to fold space, the Itreans are guilty of ignoring the surrounding galactic environment until it is too late.”

 “I remember ...
 I remember studying the Emphra.”